The Soul-making School

 gathering live every week or so (from anywhere in the world and in the comfort of your own home) with a soulful sisterhood community committed to learning more about Marion Woodman’s work and lineage.

-finding a community of women who, like you, are hungry for depth and have done a lot of inner work, so everyone is a teacher.
+connecting with a community of women who, like you, are hungry for depth and have done a lot of inner work, so everyone is a teacher. in sisterhood, you remember more and more in your bones that you’re not alone and that sisterhood can be safe and nourishing.

 deepening into your Jungian lineage, working with dreams, a fairytale, and the symbolic world- and identifying archetypal parts of you, and your lived experience, that you couldn’t name before.